LeFroid/Viper-Browser/README.md

 $ make
 ```

+Tests can be ran by setting the `ENABLE_TESTING` in the cmake configuration.

-The binary will be located in the `build/src` folder when following the commands listed above.
+The binary will be located in the `build/src/app` folder when following the commands listed above.

 ## Thanks